LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

 Parent container for amendments.
 An `<amendments>` element may include the following children:
 -	`<amendment>`
-    -	Parent container for an amendment.
+    -	Container for an amendment.
 An `<amendment>` element may include the following children:
         -	`<number>` (e.g. 2137)
             -	The assigned amendment number.
         -	`<description>`